Skip to main content

 During long-term administration, zuclomiphene can accumulate in the system.
 This accumulation may be responsible for some of the documented side effects, such as visual disturbances and mood alterations.
 More importantly, this mixed agonist/antagonist profile means that while clomiphene is blocking estrogen’s effects in the brain, it may be weakly stimulating estrogenic pathways elsewhere.

 The long-term clinical significance of this for tissues like bone and the cardiovascular system is an area of ongoing investigation.
-While some studies show improvements in in men on long-term clomiphene therapy, this is likely due to the restoration of testosterone and subsequent aromatization to estradiol, a hormone critical for male bone health.
+While some studies show improvements in bone mineral density in men on long-term clomiphene therapy, this is likely due to the restoration of testosterone and subsequent aromatization to estradiol, a hormone critical for male bone health.

 Long-term safety of HPTA restart hinges on whether protocols fully restore systemic equilibrium beyond just serum testosterone.